kgosse412/8_week_sql_challenge/Case Study #2 - Pizza Runner/A_PizzaMetrics.md

 1. Using my cleaned up Common Table Expression (CTE) table called `customer_orders_clean`.
 2. Using my cleaned up Common Table Expression (CTE) table called `runner_orders_clean`.
+3. Using a `LEFT JOIN` to join the above two tables together AND another `LEFT JOIN` to join the `pizza_names` table.
-3. Using `COUNT` to count up the number of `pizza_id` delivered.
+4. Using `COUNT` to count up the number of `pizza_id` delivered.
-4. Using `GROUP BY` to group the above by the `pizza_name`.
+5. Using `GROUP BY` to group the above by the `pizza_name`.
-5. Using `WHERE` to exclude any cancelled deliveries since we only want to see what was actually delivered.
+6. Using `WHERE` to exclude any cancelled deliveries since we only want to see what was actually delivered.

 **SQL Statement:**